thamizh1117/DoNow/README.md

-DoNow is a web app that gives you random personal development tasks to help you build better habits and spend less time on social media.
+DoNow is a personal development web app that provides random tasks to help you build better habits, stay productive, and reduce time spent on social media.
+The app is currently under development, and more features are being added.